PMEC-OSU/FOSTWIN/docs/index.md

 5. Get familiar with the models and optionally start with the ctrlStarter.slx file provided
 6. Develop your custom controller.
 Most developers will do so in non-realtime mode (on your local PC).
 However, the various Matlab scripts are set up to work with realtime Speedgoat hardware if you have access to one.
 7. On one of the dates you scheduled in Step 3, login to the system, upload your model, set to competition mode, compile, and confirm that your controller can operate at 1 kHz loop rate on a baseline Speedgoat target.
-8. Once satisfied, email your controller and your optimized control parameters (if relevant) to johannes@evergreeninnovations.co by **June 16th 2023**
+8. Once you are ready, email your controller and your optimized control parameters (if relevant) to johannes@evergreeninnovations.co by **June 16th, 2023**
-9. If your controller is within the top 5 submissions, you'll be emailed with your results and we will arrange for up to $2,000 in travel reimbursement to attend the MASK Basin Workshop in September 2023.
+9. If your controller is within the top 5 submissions, you'll be emailed with your results and we will arrange for up to $2,000 in travel expense reimbursement to attend the MASK Basin Workshop in September 2023.

 You must submit your entry as two files:

-- the `.mat` file containing the results of running you controller on the remote Speedgoat system (via the web-based interface)
+- the `.mat` file containing the results of running your controller on the remote Speedgoat system (via the web-based interface)
 - the `.slx` file for your controller

 ## Further reading